Tonix22/SinWaveFPGA/ReadMe.md

 4. Read memory Backward negative polarization

 # Article in spanish
-Available ariticle in spanish for more details an hardware architecture.
+Available ariticle in spanish for more details and hardware architecture.

 # Results
 In this project it is proposed to use SVD and huffan coding to reduce memory foot print on sin wave generation.